 To import a class from another file in Python, use the sys.path.append() method.
 The sys.path.append() is a built-in method with a path variable to add a specific path for interpreters to search.
 It accepts the path as an argument.

 To import files from a different folder, add the Python path at runtime.
 To add the Python path, use the sys.path.append() method, which includes locations such as the package.
 You need to add Python path runtime using the sys.path.append() method will then resolve the importing file’s path.

 Importing files from one folder to another in Python is a tricky task, and by default, you can’t do that, and if you try, you will get an error.
-The reason is that Python only searches the directory that the entry-point script is running from.
+The reason is that Python only searches the directory from which the entry-point script is running.

-The sys is an inbuilt Python module that contains parameters specific to the system.
+The sys is a built-in module that contains parameters specific to the system.

 Example of importing a class in Python

-Let’s say, in our current working project directory, there is a folder called libs, and inside that folder, there is one Python file called add.py.
+In our current working project directory, there is a folder called libs, and inside that folder is one Python file called add.py.

 We want to use this add.py file in our app.py file.

 Write the following code inside the add.py file.

 As the name suggests, it will return the addition of two numbers.